Wilmer-Glaucoma-ML/Wilmer-Glaucoma-ML.github.io/_projects/oct-vs-vf-accuracy-calculation.md

     if (isNaN(vf_freq)) {
       throw new Error('VF frequency is not a number.');
     } else if (vf_freq < 1 || vf_freq > 12) {
-      throw new Error('VF frequency must be greater than 1 and less than 12, as we only calculated accuracy for that range.')
+      throw new Error('VF frequency must be between 1 and 12, as we only calculated accuracy for that range.')
     } else if (isNaN(Number(vf_rate))) {
       throw new Error('VF rate is not a number.');
     }